RichardOtter/RichardOtter.github.io/tips/Tips.md

 [Home](https://richardotter.github.io)

-This page updated: 2025-03-12
+This page updated: 2025-09-13

-Applies to RootsMagic v10.0.5 software unless otherwise noted, published by [RootsMagic, Inc.]("https://rootsmagic.com)
+Applies to RootsMagic v11.0 software unless otherwise noted, published by [RootsMagic, Inc.]("https://rootsmagic.com)

 ## Copy / Move Fact commands

-New feature in v10 (TMG had it 20 years ago)

 The Copy and Move commands available in the Edit Person window both under the three dot menu and from right-click context menu.

 'Move Fact' simply moves the selected fact from its current person to the person selected in the RootsMagic Explorer.
 No changes to the fact.

 'Copy Fact' will make a copy of the selected fact and attach it to the person selected in the RootsMagic Explorer.
+The copy includes all attachments.
 If in the RM explorer, no person is selected, then the copied fact is attached to the same person as the originally selected fact.
-(The copied fact is not made visible int the Edit Person window until the window is closed and reopened.)

 The copied fact has all of the same attachments and attributes as to original except that any shares in the original fact are not in the copied fact.